 People with disabilities want to have more of a say in decisions that affect them, such as where to live.
-With the slogan “Nothing about us, without us”, a hundred demonstrators mobilized on Saturday in Lausanne.
+With the slogan “Nothing regarding us, without us”, a hundred demonstrators mobilized on Saturday in Lausanne.

 During the day, several actions were carried out to “shake the coconut tree”.
-In the city centre, the public could in particular test an awareness course in a wheelchair, discover auxiliary means or even meet an assistance dog.
+In the city centre, the public might in particular test an awareness course in a wheelchair, discover auxiliary means or even meet an assistance dog.

 The “Living Books” operation where a person gives their “life story” live has been a great success.
 “Some people came out in tears from these face-to-face encounters without voyeurism,” Anne-Catherine Reymond, secretary general of Cap-Contact, a mutual aid association in French-speaking Switzerland, told Keystone-ATS on Saturday.